 With Bombardier-Rotax snowmobile engines, a break-in period is required before running the vehicle at full throttle.
 Engine manufacturer recommendation is 10 to 15 operating hours.
-During this period, maximum throttle should not exceed 3/4, however, brief full acceleration and speed variations contribute to a good break-in.
+During this period, a richer mixture is needed (i.e. 40 parts of gas for 1 part of BLIZZARD oil).
+Maximum throttle should not exceed 3/4, however, brief full acceleration and speed variations contribute to a good break-in.
 Continued wide open throttle accelerations, prolonged cruising speeds, and engine over-heating are detrimental during the break-in period.